 2. Determine a way to accept payments

 Money is the lifeblood that keeps your company running.
-It is crucial to build relationships, but without a healthy stream of money rolling in, it will be irrelevant.
-You usually provide your customers a lot of luxury to keep them connected to your business.
+It is crucial to building relationships, but without a healthy stream of money rolling in, it will be irrelevant.
+You usually provide your customers with a lot of luxury to keep them connected to your business.
 You make them subscribe to your email lists; give them plenty of parking space, open at convenient hours and at practical locations.
 Collecting money follows the same rules as well.
 It will be good for your business if your customers can pay you easily.
 You can do it through checks, credit or debit cards, mobile payments like Apple Pay, COD or Cash on Delivery, and many more.